JerrisonChang/glowing-guacamole/README.md

-git clone https://github.com/JerrisonChang/glowing-guacamole.git # Clones the repository to your local machine cd glowing-guacamole # Moves you into the repository pip3 install --upgrade pip # Upgrades pip to its latest version pip install -r requirements.txt # Will install all of the required packages to run the code
+git clone https://github.com/JerrisonChang/glowing-guacamole.git # Clones the repository to your local machine cd glowing-guacamole # Moves you into the repository pip3 install --upgrade pip # Upgrades pip to its latest version pip3 install -r requirements.txt # Will install all of the required packages to run the code
 ```

 ## Dataset